Mosquito: Internal

 The two subfamilies of mosquitoes are Anophelinae, containing three genera and approximately 430 species, and Culicinae, which contains 11 tribes, 108 genera and 3,046 species.
 Kyanne Reidenbach and colleagues analysed mosquito phylogenetics in 2009, using both nuclear DNA and morphology of 26 species.
 They note that Anophelinae is confirmed to be rather basal, but that the deeper parts of the tree are not well resolved.

 Interactions with humans

 Anopheles albimanus feeding on a human arm.
 As mosquitoes are the only vectors of malaria, controlling them reduces its incidence.

 Vectors of disease

 Mosquitoes are vectors for many disease-causing microorganisms including bacteria, viruses, and protozoan parasites.
 Nearly 700 million people acquire a mosquito-borne illness each year, resulting in over one million deaths.
 Common mosquito-borne viral diseases include yellow fever, chikungunya and dengue fever, all transmitted mostly by Aedes aegypti.
 Parasitic diseases transmitted by mosquitoes include malaria and lymphatic filariasis.
 The Plasmodium parasites that cause malaria are carried by female Anopheles mosquitoes.
+The saglin protein in the Anopheles's salivary glands allows the malarial parasite to colonize in the mosquito.
 Lymphatic filariasis, the main cause of elephantiasis, is spread by a wide variety of mosquitoes.
 A bacterial disease spread by Culex and Culiseta mosquitoes is tularemia.